-The Substance Abuse and Mental Health Services Administration, Center for Mental Health Services is accepting applications for fiscal year (FY) 2009 Services in Supportive Housing grants.
-The purpose of this program is to help prevent or reduce chronic homelessness by funding services for individuals and families experiencing chronic homelessness in coordination with existing permanent supportive housing programs and resources.
-This announcement is a modification of the initial announcement published on February 23, 2009.
-It has been modified to update the estimated number of awards and anticipated total funding available to reflect SAMHSA's FY 2009 appropriation.
+The Substance Abuse and Mental Health Services Administration, Center for Mental Health Services is accepting applications for fiscal year (FY) 2009 for Grants for Primary and Behavioral Health Care Integration (PBHCI).
+The purpose of this program is to improve the physical health status of people with serious mental illnesses (SMI) by supporting communities to coordinate and integrate primary care services into publicly funded community mental health and other community-based behavioral health settings.
+By building the necessary partnerships and infrastructure to support this goal, the expected outcome is for grantees to enter into partnerships to develop or expand their offering of primary healthcare services for people with SMI, resulting in improved health status.

-Funding Opportunity Title: Services in Supportive Housing

-Funding Opportunity Number: SM-09-007

-Due Date for Applications: April 17, 2009

-Anticipated Total Available Funding: \$16,340,000

-Estimated Number of Awards: 41

-Estimated Award Amount: Up to \$400,000 per year

-Length of Project Period: Up to 5 years

-Eligible Applicants: Entities that operate HUD-funded permanent supportive housing or other comparable programs.

-[See Section III-1 of this RFA for complete

-eligibility information.]
+Funding Opportunity Title: Grants for Primary and Behavioral Health Care Integration (PBHCI) Funding Opportunity Number: SM-09-011 Due Date for Applications: May 27, 2009 Anticipated Total Available Funding: Up to \$5,500,000 Estimated Number of Awards: 11 Estimated Award Amount: Up to \$500,000 per year Length of Project Period: Up to 4 years Eligible Applicants: Eligible applicants will be limited to community mental health and other community-based behavioral health agencies.
+[See Section III-1 of this RFA for complete eligibility information.]